This post will show you how to recreate Olivia Rodrigo’s style for yourself.

 Olivia Rodrigo’s Style: Final Thoughts

 Olivia Rodrigo is a new artist for me.
-I didn’t even know who she was until weeks after “drivers license” exploded on Tik Tok, because I don’t use the app nor have an account.
-It’s safe to say, I’m not exactly on Rodrigo’s target demographic.
+I didn’t even know who she was until weeks after my “drivers license” exploded on Tik Tok, because I don’t use the app nor have an account.
+It’s safe to say I’m not exactly in Rodrigo’s target demographic.

 Olivia has cited Swift as one of her biggest inspirations.
 It is reflected in Olivia’s intimate songwriting, just like Taylor’s lyrics are usually inspired by events in her real life.
 Olivia even sampled “New Year’s Day” for “1 step forward, 3 steps back.“, with Taylor’s and Jack Antonoff’s permission and blessing.

 I can’t write this without acknowledging the controversy that SOUR has sparked because of interpolation, specifically with “good 4 u” and Paramore’s “Misery Business”.
-I honestly don’t know enough about music or copyright law to pass judgement favoring either side, so my opinion is kind of moot.
-Just wanted to let you guys know that I’m aware that she has become a polarizing figure in regards to this specific area of music production and this post is about her status as Gen Z’s fashion icon more than her music career.
+I honestly don’t know enough about music or copyright law to pass judgment favoring either side, so my opinion is moot.
+Just wanted to let you guys know that I’m aware that she has become a polarizing figure in regard to this specific area of music production, and this post is about her status as Gen Z’s fashion icon more than her music career.

 My favorites from this week were Friday’s tweed set (obviously!), Wednesday’s ready-for-fall look, and Tuesday’s animal print outfit.

 Olivia Rodrigo’s style is incredibly easy to copy with items from your closet, except for the shoes, which you probably would have to buy.
 Otherwise, everything is easy to find, especially if you look in thrift stores or second-hand clothing stores.